baobabsoluciones/cornflow-ui/README.md

       useConfigJson: false,  // Controls whether to use values.json or env vars
       enableSignup: false, // Enables or disables the functionality for users to sign-up from login view
       isDeveloperMode: false, // Enables or disables developer mode to upload solution
+      defaultLanguage: 'en', // Sets the default language for i18n ('en', 'es', 'fr')
+      valuesJsonPath: '/values.json', // Path to the values.json file for production

       // Schema and branding
       schema: config.schema,  // Read from env/values.json